 Lover for a Day (2017)

 An older philosophy professor has a relationship with a student his daughter’s age.
 The daughter is played by Garrel’s actual daughter Esther.
-This is a slight film for Garrel, but it’s extremely well-realized.
-I thought it was easily better than the other two parts of the trilogy.
+One of the most beautiful films in recent memory.

 Pierre Clémenti continued